Ask AI

 N = 6644

-6644 patients (2423 female, 4221 male)
+6644 patients (2423 female, 4221 male).

-Inclusion criteria: patients with increased risk of complications after major surgery
+Inclusion criteria: patients with increased risk of complications after major surgery.

-Key exclusion criteria: inability to place electrodes and monitor the bispectral index because of the site of surgery; planned wake-up test; use of nitrous oxide, propofol infusion for maintenance of anesthesia, or ketamine at an infusion rate > 25 mg/hr
+Key exclusion criteria: inability to place electrodes and monitor the bispectral index because of the site of surgery; planned wake-up test; use of nitrous oxide, propofol infusion for maintenance of anesthesia, or ketamine at an infusion rate > 25 mg/hr.

 Interventions

-N=3316 light general anesthesia (bispectral index target 50)
+N=3316 light general anesthesia (bispectral index target 50).

-N=3328 deep general anesthesia (bispectral index target 35)
+N=3328 deep general anesthesia (bispectral index target 35).

 Primary outcome

-Death from all causes at 1 year
+All-cause mortality at 1 year

 7.2 %